Couple featured in The Salt Path question ‘disappointing’ depiction

 The Independent has contacted Winn’s representatives for comment.

-Last month, The Observer published an investigation that raised a number of doubts about the truth behind Winn’s story.
+Last month, The Observer published an investigation that raised several doubts about the truth behind Winn’s story.
 It was claimed that large portions of the book could have been embellished, as well as that the central premise of hardship and betrayal could have been built on a fiction of its own.

 The investigation claimed that the book misrepresented how the couple lost their home, which, according to Winn, was due to a bad business investment.